vodono/coin-button/README.md

 * or at heroku.com server.
 Example is deployed at: https://coin-button.herokuapp.com/

-Payment button is integrated with "https://sandbox.coingate.com" and accordingly all transactions are not real
+Payment link is to button from "https://sandbox.coingate.com" and accordingly all transactions are not real